saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

   `flake.lock`.
 This means the state is explicitly defined in the configuration itself, not implicitly managed by a global system setting.

+- Evaluation time is notoriously slow on NixOS, the problem was that in the past Nix evaluation wasn't hermetic preventing effective evaluation caching.
+  A `.nix` file can import other Nix files or by looking them up in the Nix search path (`$NIX_PATH`).
+This causes a cached result to be inconsistent unless every file is perfectly kept track of.
+Flakes solve this problem by ensuring fully hermetic evaluation.

+  - "Hermetic" means that the output of an evaluation (the derivation itself) depends _only_ on the explicit inputs provided, not on anything external like environment variables or pulling in files only on your system.
+This is the problem that Nix solves and the problem that flakes are built around.

 ## What is a Nix Flake?

 - **Nix flakes** are independent components in the Nix ecosystem.
 They define